 - severe abdominal pain

-The fibrin degradation products test may also be used if you are receiving treatment for a clotting disorder.
+The fibrin degradation products test may also be used if you’re receiving treatment for a clotting disorder.
 Your doctor will compare test results to determine if treatment is effective for controlling your symptoms.

 You may experience some discomfort when the blood sample is drawn.
 Needle sticks may result in pain at the injection site during the test.
 Following the test, you may experience pain or throbbing at the injection site.

 In general, the risks of the fibrin degradation products test are minimal.
-These risks are common to most blood tests that are routinely performed.
-Potential risks for the test include:
+These risks are common for most routine blood tests and include:

 - difficulty obtaining a sample, resulting in multiple needle sticks